What is stomach cancer?

 - Weakness and fatigue

 Many of these symptoms may be caused by conditions other than cancer.
 However, if you have any of these problems and they don’t go away, talk to your doctor.
 The earlier stomach cancer is found, the better the chances for effective treatment.

-Your chances of getting stomach cancer are higher if you have had a stomach infection caused by bacteria called Helicobacter pylori, which also causes ulcers in the stomach.
-You are also more likely to get stomach cancer if you:
+Your chances of getting stomach cancer are higher if you have had a stomach infection caused by bacteria called Helicobacter pylori (also called H. pylori).
+That can cause ulcers in the stomach.
+You’re also more likely to get stomach cancer if you:

 - Are a man